Azure-Samples/azureai-samples/samples/bing-search/readme.md

 1. Ensure you have loged in to Azure, using `az login`

-1. Create a Bing Search resource.
-If you don’t have one, you can use the Azure CLI to create one
+1. Create a new Grounding with Bing Search resource.
+You can find the the template file [here](./bingsearch_arm.json) and parameter file [here](./bing_search_para.json).
+Make sure you have replace "BING_RESOURCE_NAME" in the parameter file.
+You can use Azure cli command:

     ```console
     az deployment group create​